arunoda/meteor-up-legacy/README.md

       // or pem file (ssh based authentication)
       // WARNING: Keys protected by a passphrase are not supported
       //"pem": "~/.ssh/id_rsa"
+      // Also, for non-standard ssh port use this
+      //"sshOptions": { "Port" : 49154 }
     }
   ],